Kris Bryant Player Props: Rockies vs. Giants

 Kris Bryant At The Plate

-- Bryant is hitting .259 with six doubles, six home runs and 21 walks.
+- Bryant is batting .261 with seven doubles, six home runs and 23 walks.

-- In 26.8% of his games this year, Bryant has had at least one RBI.
-He's picked up more than one in 5.4% and driven in three or more of his team's runs in one contest.
+- Bryant has picked up an RBI in 26.3% of his games this year, with more than one RBI in 5.3% of his games.
+He has also plated three or more runs in one contest.

-- He has scored in 21 games this year (37.5%), including multiple runs in three games.
+- He has scored in 22 of 57 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.